-Norco College Intersegmental General Education Transfer Curriculum (IGETC) 2014-2015 For Transfer to CSU and UC
+Norco College Intersegmental General Education Transfer Curriculum (IGETC) 2015-2016 For Transfer to CSU and UC

 Completion of the Intersegmental General Education Transfer Curriculum (IGETC) will permit a student to transfer from a community college to a campus in either the California State University (CSU) or University of California (UC) system without the need to take additional lower-division general education courses.
 For certain majors at some of the UC campuses it may be more advantageous to complete a campus-specific general education pattern.
 IGETC certification is valid for community college transfer students only.
 Those who have already transferred to the CSU/UC systems may under some circumstances return to Norco College to complete IGETC requirements.
-Courses are approved for the academic year in which they were completed.
+A course can only be certified if it was approved for IGETC when it was taken.
 See a counselor for details.